ClickHouse/ClickHouse/docs/en/sql-reference/functions/uuid-functions.md

 ## UUIDToNum

-Accepts `UUID` and returns a [FixedString(16)](../../sql-reference/data-types/fixedstring.md) as its binary representation, with its format optionally specified by `variant` (`Big-endian` by default).
-This function replaces calls to two separate functions `UUIDStringToNum(toString(uuid))` so intermediate conversion from UUID to string is not required to extract bytes from a UUID.
+Accepts a [UUID](../../sql-reference/data-types/uuid.md) and returns its binary representation as a [FixedString(16)](../../sql-reference/data-types/fixedstring.md), with its format optionally specified by `variant` (`Big-endian` by default).
+This function replaces calls to two separate functions `UUIDStringToNum(toString(uuid))` so no intermediate conversion from UUID to string is required to extract bytes from a UUID.

 **Syntax**